Figurations and social change – Thinking with Elias no.2

 1 The sociologist Norbert Elias is a complex theorist whose considerable body of work ranges over formal and abstract, middle-range and grounded forms of theorising, and consequently there are many ways in which his work and key ideas can be explained.
 The foundation-stones are encapsulated in two key terms for Elias: ‘sociogenesis’ and ‘figuration’.
 He discussed these in many writings over his long active career, while here it is mainly his presentation of them in his 1977 (in English) text, What Is Sociology? that is drawn on in what follows.

-2 Society is always in process, always in media res.
+2 Society is always in process and we are always in the midst of things, always ‘in media res’.
 Consequently there are no clear or sharp beginnings and endings to its manifold unfolding processes, something which Elias refers to using the term sociogenesis.
-These processes always involve people interacting with each other in interdependent sets of relationships, being linked with others both directly and indirectly in webs of connections, which he termed figurations and discusses using the analogy of card-games, football, and most tellingly a dance.
+These processes always involve people interacting with each other in interdependent sets of relationships, being linked with other people both directly and indirectly in webs of connections, which he termed figurations and discusses using the analogy of card-games, football, and most tellingly a dance.
 A dance lasts over a lengthy period of time; those dancing at its beginning are not likely to still be dancing at its end; the tunes change; the people come and go; but the dance goes on.

-3 Sociogenesis, then, forms the platform.
-It is the natural order of social life, the basic condition of society, and is the foundation of the sociological idea of social order.
-The concept of ‘order’ here does not mean law and order or being orderly, but rather indicates a process of interdependences and changes which may include disorder and violence and large-scale changes as well as persistence and order in the conventional sense of the word, as he emphasises.
-The concept of the figuration is equally foundational within Elias’s thinking, for this interweaving of interdependent networks of individuals over time is the fundament social relationships.
+3 Sociogenesis, then, forms the basis.
+In media res is the natural order of social life, the basic condition of society, and is the foundation of the sociological idea of social order.
+The concept of ‘order’ here does not mean ‘law and order’ or being orderly, but rather indicates a process of interdependences and changes which may include disorder and violence and large-scale changes as well as persistence and order in the conventional sense of the word, as Elias emphasises.
+The concept of the figuration is equally foundational in Elias’s thinking, for this interweaving of interdependent networks of individuals over time is the fundament of social relationships.
 Consequently as well as being the corner-stone of society, figurations also provide the basis of the relative autonomy of sociology as a discipline, with its study of figurations its core subject-matter.
 In What Is Sociology? he comments,

 “At the core of changing figurations – indeed the very heart of the figuration process – is a fluctuating, tensile equilibrium, a balance of power moving to and fro, and inclining first to one side and then to the other.
 This kind of fluctuating balance of power is the structural characteristic of the flow of every figuration.” (p.131)